hammerspace-solutions/Terraform-AWS/README.md

 > [!WARNING]
 > Since local NVMe storage is ephemeral, you should *never* stop an instance through the AWS console.
 Doing this will result in the loss of the Tier-0 array upon restart of the instance.
 You may reboot an instance at any time as this doesn't affect the status of the Tier-0 array.

-## Prerequisites

-Before running this Terraform configuration, please ensure the following one-time setup tasks are complete for the target AWS account.

-* **Install Tools**: You must have [Terraform](https://developer.hashicorp.com/terraform/downloads) and the [AWS CLI](https://aws.amazon.com/cli/) installed and configured on your local machine.
-* **AWS Marketplace Subscription**: This configuration uses partner AMIs (e.g., for Hammerspace) which require a subscription in the AWS Marketplace.
-If you encounter an `OptInRequired` error during `terraform apply`, the error message will contain a specific URL.
-You must visit this URL, sign in to your AWS account, and accept the terms to subscribe to the product.
-This only needs to be done once per AWS account for each product.

----

-## How to Use

-1.  **Initialize**: `terraform init`
-2.  **Configure**: Create a `terraform.tfvars` file to set your desired variables.
-At a minimum, you must provide `project_name`, `vpc_id`, `subnet_id`, `key_name`, and the required `*_ami` variables.
-3.  **Plan**: `terraform plan`
-4.  **Apply**: `terraform apply`

-### Local Development Setup (AWS Profile)
-To use a named profile from your `~/.aws/credentials` file for local runs without affecting the CI/CD pipeline, you should use a local override file.
-This prevents your personal credentials profile from being committed to source control.

-1.  **Create an override file**: In the root directory of the project, create a new file named `local_override.tf`.
-2.  **Add the provider configuration**: Place the following code inside `local_override.tf`, replacing `"your-profile-name"` with your actual profile name.

-    ```terraform
-    # Terraform-AWS/local_override.tf
-    # This file is for local development overrides and should not be committed.

-    provider "aws" {
-      profile = "your-profile-name"
-    }
-    ```
-When you run Terraform locally, it will automatically merge this file with `main.tf`, using your profile.
-The CI/CD system will not have this file and will correctly fall back to using the credentials stored in its environment secrets.

 ---